 Notes: Daily wages refer to the (log) quarterly income divided by days worked in a given quarter and are expressed in real terms using the 2015 consumer price index.
 Firms stand for the unique number of employers.
 (Direct) movers refer to the unique number of workers who switched jobs at least once (between two consecutive quarters).
-Job-to-job transitions refer to the number of workerquarter observations when an employer change is recorded between two consecutive quarters.
+Direct moves are job-to-job transitions, i.e., the number of worker-quarter observations when an employer change is recorded between two consecutive quarters.
 Job changes stand for all job changes recorded among all worker-quarter observations, regardless of whether there was a period of non-employment between the move.

-Table 1 reports basic summary statistics for the cleaned data as well as the largest connected set.
-The figures show that the largest connected set captures virtually all workers in the cleaned data (98%) and the majority of firms (95%) due to the high mobility rate.
+workers in the cleaned data (98%) and the majority of firms (95%) due to the high mobility rate.
 In particular, 74% of the workers changed at least one employer between 2000 and 2020, and 56% of the workers did at least one job-to-job transition (employer switch within a quarter) over the same time interval.
-Moreover, over the whole sample period, the average number of movers per firm is 9.8 (5.7 if only job-tojob transitions are counted).
+Moreover, over the whole sample period, the average number of movers per firm is 9.8 (5.7 if only job-to-job transitions are counted).
 To put patterns of mobility in perspective, the quarterly mobility rate, i.e., the number of job changes divided by the total number of observations, is 7.9% (4.7% if using only job-to-job transitions), while the annual mobility rate using German data form yields a rate of 3% (Card et al., 2013) or a 9% rate for the US in Washington administrative data (Lachowska et al., 2020).
 Obviously, this substantial degree of mobility in our sample is an advantage of the long time span, as well as of the quarterly frequency of the data, which ameliorates identification problems that might arise when population data is not available (Andrews et al., 2012; Babet et al., 2022; Bonhomme et al., 2023).